saikrishna321/JBehave-Selendroid-Android-Automation/README.md

 This will run a suite based on the meta filters in the three story files:

     mvn clean install -Dmeta.filter="+color red"

+## Viewing the results

+In directory target/jbehave/view, a page named 'reports.html' has been generated, which you open that in any browser to the stories that have run and their execution status.

+There should be a row for each story.
+The story reports are clickable to via links on the right-most column.

+In directory target/jbehave/view, a page named 'navigator.html' has been generated, which you open that in any browser to get the story navigation

+##Test Execution

+The tutorial aims to provide a fully-functional project that you can use to model you own project:

+1. src/main/java/com/selendroid/jbehave/MyStories.java is the entry-point that JBehave uses to run the stories.
+2. src/main/resources contains the stories run by JBehave via MyStories.java.
+3. src/main/java/com/selendroid/jbehave/steps/MySteps.java contains the steps.
+4. src/main/resources/my-steps.xml contains the Spring configuration for composition the steps.